Chichester Dam

 Our water levels drop faster than most other major Australian urban centres during hot, dry periods because we have shallow water storages and high evaporation rates.

-Chichester Dam risk assessment report
+Chichester Dam risk assessment and upgrades

 As part of our commitment as a responsible dam owner, in 2023 Hunter Water completed a five-yearly risk assessment to inform our 15-yearly safety review for Chichester Dam.
 Click below to learn more about the assessment and its findings.